 The first few years I planted a flower garden I felt like I was burying dollar bills in the ground and hoping I would get something back out.
-I spend hundreds of dollars at the garden store and hope that the things I picked out would work in my yard.
+I spend hundreds of dollars at the garden store and hope that the things I picked out would work in my yard, until now.
+Learn these 12 Low-Maintenance Perennials that will last year after year.

 Having a beautiful garden shouldn’t have to be a gamble if you know what you’re looking for.
 This list of low-maintenance perennials are hearty, drought tolerant, and can fill up a lot of space without spending a lot of cash.